 Dr Burt's Goal

 "My aim is to provide my patients and referring doctors with the best possible standard of care.
 Part of that commitment is providing you with the most current, quality information available about conditions that concern you.
-The following information has been collated in order to fully inform you about you breast reduction and to arm you with the information to further explore and manage your own health.
+The following information has been collated in order to fully inform you about your breast reduction and to arm you with the information to further explore and manage your own health.
 I hope this information will form the platform for active discussion about your concerns when we meet."

 Your breasts are unique.
 Breast size, shape and characteristics are infinitely variable.
 Every woman has some difference in the size and shape of her breasts.
 The characteristics of your breasts change with life events (particularly puberty, pregnancy, breast feeding, and menopause) all marked by changes in size, shape, and the differences between your breasts.
-These changes are normal but can be distressing in situations were changes are excessive or where they lead to
+These changes are normal but can be distressing in situations were changes are excessive or where they lead to obvious asymmetry.

 Am I a good candidate for breast reduction?